premchander-revature/interviewquestions/java-questions/01-JavaBasics.md

   <summary> <b>Show Answer</b></summary>

 <blockquote>

+- Its a non access modifier
+- Its used to share the same variable or method of a given class
-When we use static before variable or method that will not belong to any object,it belongs to the class.
+- When we declare a variable or method as static that will not belong to any object, it belongs to the class.
-There is no need to create an object for the class to access the static variable or static method.
-We can use the class name to call them with respect to the access modifier.
+- There is no need to create an object for the class to access the static variable or static method.
+- We can use the class name to call them with respect to the access modifier.
-If we use the object name to call the static method or variable, the compiler will replace the name of the object with class.
+- If we use the object name to call the static method or variable, the compiler will replace the name of the object with class.

 </blockquote>
 </details>